PJM Interconnection: Renewable energy backlog

-FERC approved the new GI process 11/29/22.
-The PJM press release announcing FERC approval states “The proposal was widely supported by PJM stakeholders, who had worked with PJM to develop the new rules since the April 2021 inception of the Interconnection Process Reform Task Force.”
-However, one major stakeholder, the Organization of PJM States, in its comments on the PJM proposal, indicated its recommendation for FERC approval was despite the process being “too slow”, and based on the expectation that much more was to be done to speed up interconnections.
+FERC approved the new GI process on November 29, 2022.
+The PJM press release announcing FERC approval states "The proposal was widely supported by PJM stakeholders, who had worked with PJM to develop the new rules since the April 2021 inception of the Interconnection Process Reform Task Force."
+However, one major stakeholder, the Organization of PJM States, in its comments on the PJM proposal, indicated its recommendation for FERC approval was despite the process being slow, and based on the expectation that much more was to be done to speed up interconnections.

+In 2025, several states introduced bills to require increased transparency with PJM and how utilities cast their PJM votes.